chenheinrich/RELIKE/README.md

 - If you also want `CosmoMC-relike` (now or later), use

-  `git submodule update --init --recursive`
+  `git submodule update --init --recursive` <CH: Currently not working; use python only for now>

   See the `CosmoMC-relike` section for how to install this code.